Owain ap Cadwgan

 Owain ap Cadwgan (died 1116) was a prince of Powys in eastern Wales.
 He is best known for his abduction of Nest, wife of Gerald of Windsor.
 Owain was the eldest son of Cadwgan ap Bleddyn, prince of part of Powys.
 He is first recorded in 1106, when he killed Meurig and Griffri, the sons of Trahaearn ap Caradog, who held lands in Arwystli.

 In 1109 Owain's father Cadwgan gave a great feast at his court in Ceredigion, and at this feast Owain was told of the beauty of his second cousin Nest, whose husband Gerald held the castle of Cenarth Bychan (possibly Cilgerran Castle).
 He decided to visit Cenarth Bychan to see for himself, and having done so fell in love with Nest and determined to have her.
 It was also enticing that Nest was the daughter of the last King of Deheubarth.
 One night at Christmas 1109 Owain and fifteen companions burrowed underneath the gate to get into the castle then rushed in to abduct Nest and her children and set fire to the castle.
 Her husband, Gerald, fled through a garderobe.
-Nest is said by some to have borne Owain two sons, Llywelyn and Einion, before eventually being returned to her husband, but this is probably a mistaken identification.
+Nest is said by some to have borne Owain two sons, Llywelyn and Einion, before eventually being returned to her husband.

 Owain's actions led to his father being confronted with an invasion, as the justiciar of Shropshire, Richard de Beaumais, promised the members of the cadet branches of the ruling house of Powys extensive lands if they would attack Cadwgan and Owain.
 Owain fled to Ireland while Cadwgan surrendered to King Henry I of England and lost all his lands.
 Ceredigion was later returned to Cadwgan, under the condition of paying a fine of £100 and promising to have nothing more to do with Owain.